ncayllahua/GigisPizzaHOL/devmachine-marketplace.md

 ![](./media/oci-marketplace-dev-machine-configuration08.PNG)

-If you click in View Usage Instructions button, you will be redirected to marketplace Image Usage Instructions.
+If you click in View Usage Instructions button, you will be redirected to the marketplace Image Usage Instructions.
 Read them to get SSH access to this VM.

 ![](./media/oci-marketplace-dev-machine-configuration09.PNG)